Non Sequitur by Wiley Miller for October 14, 2017

 18. Img 6025

-goblue86 over 6 years ago
+goblue86 about 7 years ago

 I’m clearly on one side of this debate, but with all that is going on, all the debates and scientific observations, etc, there is one observation that I hope everyone can agree upon: The earth and its environment are incredibly fragile.
 Is it man made?
 Is it a natural cycle?
 Are humans accelerating it?
 I’m not sure the answer really matters.
 We’re in this point in time were there are bona-fide observable changes in the environment.